HongMeng Kernel: Design

-HongMeng kernel has file system protection in place, using different keys for different contexts to protect the confidentiality and integrity of code and data files, and key management with the Secure Enclave (TrustZone, security chip) isolated from the kernel.
+HongMeng Kernel has file system protection in place, using different keys for different contexts to protect the confidentiality and integrity of code and data files, and key management with the Secure Enclave (TrustZone, security chip) isolated from the kernel.
 Manufacturers and system developers can use hardware security primitives alongside third-party to first-party chip designs provided by processors to achieve a higher level of security privileges than the kernel.
-Even after an attacker compromises the HongMeng kernel, the system relies on a hypervisor or secure monitor that is lower than the kernel and has a smaller TCB.
+Even after an attacker compromises the HongMeng Kernel, the system relies on a hypervisor or secure monitor that is lower than the kernel and has a smaller TCB.
 The TrustZone and security chip, which are isolated from the rich executed environment REE kernel, ensures the security of users' sensitive data.

+The Star Shield Security Architecture in OpenHarmony-based systems with HarmonyOS operates at both system level and kernel level of Address Tokens, with a comprehensive approach that spans multiple layers.
+OpenHarmony's security architecture inherently relies on kernel-level security as the foundation for Process isolation and memory protection, Mandatory Access Control (MAC) systems, Secure boot and system integrity verification, Hardware-based security features, Comprehensive Layered Approach.
+The architecture implements "defense in depth" with security hardening measures at Hardware level (trusted execution environments), Kernel level (fundamental isolation and access control), System level (application framework security, permissions) Access Token Manager (ATM) access control which is a combination of RBAC and Capability-based and Application level (sandboxing, data protection) that is a unified security model that adapts to different hardware capabilities while maintaining consistent security principles from kernel to application layer.